 You provide a loan officer or processor your income information, bank balances, and permission to check your credit.
 The AUS runs everything through some complex calculations and makes a decision based on information provided by you.

 The system issues a decision.
 Usually, something like “Approve,” “Refer,” or “Refer With Caution.”
 “Approve” means as long as your documents match your information, you’re probably good to go.

 “Refer” means something might need to change for you to get approved.
 You might not be eligible for the program, or they need more information.
 “Refer With Caution” means that unless something like identity theft is a factor, you are probably not approved.

-Your lender's decision comes with a list of things needed to finalize your pre-approval.
-For instance, you may approved for a $250,000 home purchase with a $200,000 loan.
+Your lender’s decision comes with a list of things needed to finalize your pre-approval.
+For instance, you may be approved for a $250,000 home purchase with a $200,000 loan.

-You get a letter (for example) saying that to complete your loan, you must supply bank statements showing that you have at least $80,000, a pay stub proving that your earn $78,500 per year, and a statement from your auto lender proving that the loan was paid off last month.
+You get a letter (for example) saying that to complete your loan, you must supply bank statements showing that you have at least $80,000, a pay stub proving that you earn $78,500 per year, and a statement from your auto lender proving that the loan was paid off last month.

 These are normal things you probably have in a file or can get with one phone call.
 Maybe an hour, tops.

 Having a pre-approval letter in hand is a powerful thing when you go house hunting.
 Almost like a briefcase full of cash (and probably safer to carry around).
 So next time you’re watching Netflix, don’t waste that time.
 Grab the stuff you need as the next episode loads, and then make a call.